dakni/mila/README.md

-# mila
+# Mila

-Modeling in Landscape Archaeology
+Repository to host lecture slides and code examples of master course "Modeling in Landscape Archaeology"